sonovice/QFlask/README.md

 - flask (obviously)

 ## Usage
 Adding QFlask to an existing flask project is fairly simple.
-Instead of calling `Flask.run()`, use a `QFlask` instance:
+Instead of calling `run()` on the flask application directly, wrap a `QFlask` instance around it:

 ```python
 from flask import Flask